Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters

 As a consequence, we can establish an upper limit to the fraction of dark matter that may be in compact objects.
-The average local convergence in the 9 events we have used is $\bar\kappa_0=0.691$, so the $3\sigma$ upper limit on the dark matter fraction in compact objects is $\kappa_b/\bar{\kappa}_0 \simeq 2.8 \%$, which is only slightly increased to $\simeq 3\%$ when taking into account the contribution of hot gas to $\bar\kappa_0$.
+The average local convergence in the 9 events we have used is $\bar\kappa_0=0.691$, so the $3\sigma$ upper limit on the dark matter fraction in compact objects is $\kappa_b/\bar{\kappa}_0 \simeq 0.017$.
+If we take into account the fraction of the lens surface density $\kappa_0$ that is in the hot X-ray gas, this upper limit is only slightly increased to $\simeq 2\%$.